anwarjaved/tina-cms-test/README.md

 More specifically, the created site:

-- uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem
+- uses a gem-based approach, i.e. uses a `Gemfile` and loads the `tina-cms-test` gem
 - uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages

 Other than that, you're free to customize sites that you create with the template, however you like.
-You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.
+You can easily change the versions of `tina-cms-test` and Jekyll it uses, as well as adding further plugins.

 ### Use RubyGems